Production and Exhibitions

 - Template for Facts and Basic Information

 - Images of Previous Works: Include details such as title, materials, year, dimensions, and exhibition location.
 Submit at least five images, with a maximum of five A4 pages.
+The images should be compiled into a single combined document.
 You may also attach up to two video or audio files (MP3 or MP4) related to the project.
 Each file must be no longer than one minute.

 - Template for Project Description: The committee values short, concrete, and precise applications.

 - Agreement: Invitation / exhibition / publishing agreement (can be in the form of an email or a letter.
-Not text message).
+Not text message), and it must be submitted as one combined document.
 Time period must be stated.

-- Sketch: If applying for funding for a new work, include at least one sketch.
-Clearly mark it as a sketch.
+- Sketch: If applying for funding for a new work, include at least one sketch and a maximum of three sketches.
+Clearly mark that it is a sketch, and it must be submitted as one combined document.

 - BANK INFORMATION - Choose either form for countries using IBAN or countries not using IBAN